zxnlingling/vggt/README.md

 ```

 <details>
-<summary>Alternatively, you can install VGGT as a package via pip, pixi or uv (Click to expand)</summary>
+<summary>Alternatively, assuming torch and torchvision have been installed, you can use pip, pixi or uv to <b>install VGGT as a package (Click to expand)</b></summary>

 ### Install with pip